Course Assistant

 Create a New R Script File

-• To save your notes from today’s lecture, create a .R file named Chapter1.R and save it to your project file you made in the last class.
+• To save your notes from this lesson, create a .R file named module1.R and save it to your project file you made in the last class.

-• There are a couple of parts to this chapter, and we can add code from today’s chapter in one file so that our code is stacked nicely together.
+• There are a couple of parts to this module, and we can add code for the entire module in one file so that our code is stacked nicely together.

-• For each new chapter, start a new file and save it to your project folder.
+• For each new module, start a new file and save it to your project folder.

 Screenshot of R Environment